kenanyasinsarigul/.Net_G-Code_Integration_Of_An_Industrial_Robot_And_Barcode_Scanner_For_Automatic_Task_Selection/README.md

 https://user-images.githubusercontent.com/51781007/134930584-08673743-2b2a-4233-ba87-f94993b3cb57.mp4

-Arctic S.A.
-Gaeşti / Romania - Erasmus Internship Project & Ljubljana University Mechanical Engineering Erasmus Programme Bachelor Thesis (2018 / 2019)
+<p style="font-style:italic;">Arctic S.A.
+Gaeşti / Romania - Erasmus Internship Project & Ljubljana University Mechanical Engineering Erasmus Programme Bachelor Thesis (2018 / 2019)</p>

 Description of the project : Do the special operation as like as logo sticking, packaging and etc. by seperating the brand of the finished assembled refrigerators in the production line by the